-Good Shepherd Hlth Care Center of Santa Monica turns out to be one of several nursing home options to decide among in Santa Monica, California.
-We awarded this nursing home an overall grade of B. A grade in this range requires quality marks in most areas.
+Good Shepherd Health Care Center turns out to be one of several nursing home options to decide among in Santa Monica, California.
+We awarded this nursing home an overall grade of B+.
+A grade in this range requires strong marks in most areas.
 If you take a look at the other options in Santa Monica, we suspect you will find this nursing home to be a better option than most of the facilities in the city.
-Fortunately, this facility did not have any bad scores in any of the four major categories.
+This place also received very consistent ratings in all four of our categories.
 More information about these categories can be found below.

 - Nursing Home